 Table of Contents

-This is a walkthrough article demonstrating various steps in Docker Desktop.
+This is a walkthrough article demonstrating various steps in Docker Desktop for Docker on Windows.
 To follow along, be sure you have a few specific requirements in place first.

 - An Internet connection to download 800MB+ of data